-The first R100 000 of the municipal valuation of all residential properties are exempt from property rates.
+In addition to the legislative R15 000 exempted valuation on a property, the first R105 000 of the municipal valuation of all residential properties are exempt from property rates.

 Indigent households receive 50 kWh of electricity and 6 kilolitres of water per month while their basic charges for water refuse and sewerage are fully subsidised.